Showing posts with label Maitri Hospice. Show all posts

 He was also a man whose path to Zen was among the most oddball that I’ve ever read about in Zen’s almost 2 thousand year history.
 Many senior Zen students of Suzuki Roshi have told me that when they saw the bedraggled hippie with dirty feet walk through the doors of Sokoji Temple on Bush, there was never a more unlikely candidate for roshi.
 Yet when this effeminate, gay, drug-addicted drag queen discovered the path of meditation, he found his life and never turned back.

-I have moments when a single phrase that Issan said to me just comes up, for no apparent reason.
+I have moments when for no apparent reason, a single phrase Issan said to me just comes up.
 He had an uncanny ability to take complex issues and say what was important in a few words.
 Some people can only understand an issue presented in its most simplistic form.
 But Issan’s few words didn’t show any lack of understanding.
 When I worked with him (and particularly when I talked about my meditation practice with him), I felt his few words go very deep.

 And for gay man like myself, part of the large influx to San Francisco of gay, lesbian and bi men and women during the 70’ and 80’s who were, by and large, alienated from the religious practice of our mothers and fathers, a simple, light-hearted message that went to the heart of the matter was perfect.
 And if it were delivered with perfect timing and some campy trimmings, all the better.